RENEGADE v0.3.1 [Updated: 15|10|2018]

 1.3 Choose your character archetype

-Choose your character and pick (Level) specials for your starting character.
+Choose your character and pick (Level) Specials from those listed to create your starting character.

 ★ Centre of Everything, Friends in High Places, Incorrigible Boffin, Psychic Sensitivity, Resourceful Pockets